 A STA that receives at least one valid frame in a PSDU can update its NAV with the information from any valid Duration field in the PSDU.
-If the STA is not an HE STA and When the received frame’s RA is equal to the STA’s own MAC address, the STA shall not update its NAV.
-If the STA is an HE STA and the STAis solicited for an immediate response by the PPDU carrying the received frame, the STA shall not update its NAV.
-If the STA is an HE STA, the STA is a TXOP holder, and the frame is solicited by the STA, then the STA shall not update its NAV.
-Further, when the received frame is a DMG CTS frame and its TA is equal to the STA’s own MAC address, the STA shall not update its NAV.
+When (#7568)When the received frame’s RA is equal to the STA’s own MAC address, the STA shall not update its NAV. (#7568)Further, when the received frame is a DMG CTS frame and its TA is equal to the STA’s own MAC address, the STA shall not update its NAV.
 For all other received frames the STA shall update its NAV when the received Duration is greater than the STA’s current NAV value.
 Upon receipt of a PS-Poll frame, a STA shall update its NAV settings as appropriate under the data rate selection rules using a duration value equal to the time, in microseconds, required to transmit one Ack frame plus one SIFS, but only when the new NAV value is greater than the current NAV value.
 If the calculated duration includes a fractional microsecond, that value is rounded up to the next higher integer.

+An HE(#7567) AP, that is not a TXOP holder, shall update the NAV with the duration indicated by the RXVECTOR parameter TXOP_DURATION if and only if all of the following conditions are met:

+The RXVECTOR parameter TXOP_DURATION is not set to UNSPECIFIED(#7567).

+The HE AP does not receive a frame with the duration information indicated by a Duration field in the PSDU of the PPDU with(#9420) the RXVECTOR parameter TXOP_DURATION

+The duration indicated by the RXVECTOR parameter TXOP_DURATION is greater than the HE AP's current NAV value

+(#7567)

-A STA shall update the NAV with the duration indicated by the RXVECTOR parameter TXOP_DURATION if and only if all of the following conditions are met:
+An HE AP, that is a TXOP holder, shall update the NAV with the duration indicated by the RXVECTOR parameter TXOP_DURATION if and only if all of the following conditions are met:

-The RXVECTOR parameter TXOP_DURATION is not all 1s.
+The RXVECTOR parameter TXOP_DURATION is not set to UNSPECIFIED.

-The STA does not receive a frame with the duration information indicated by a Duration field in the PSDU of the PPDU carrying the RXVECTOR parameter TXOP_DURATION
+The HE AP does not receive a frame with the duration information indicated by a Duration field in the PSDU of the PPDU with(#9420) the RXVECTOR parameter TXOP_DURATION

-The duration indicated by the RXVECTOR parameter TXOP_DURATION is greater than the STA's current NAV value
+The duration indicated by the RXVECTOR parameter TXOP_DURATION is greater than the HE AP's current NAV value

-The PPDU that carried the information of the RXVECTOR parameter is not an HE TB PPDU triggered by the STA
+The RXVECTOR parameter BSS_COLOR is not equal to the BSS Color of the HE AP(#7567)

+NOTE 1—For an HE STA, only HE AP STA can maintain one NAV.
+See 27.2.3 Updating two NAVs for details.(#7567)

+NOTE 2—Based on the setting rule, if a STA receives a frame with the duration information indicated by both a Duration field in the PSDU and the RXVECTOR parameter TXOP_DURATION, then the duration information indicated by the RXVECTOR parameter TXOP_DURATION is ignored.(#7567)

 Various additional conditions may set or reset the NAV for a STA that is not an HE STA, as described in 10.4.3.3 (NAV operation during the CFP).
 When the NAV is reset, a PHY-CCARESET.request primitive shall be issued.
 The exact time of updating the NAV is described as follows.
 This NAV update operation is performed when the PHY-RXEND.indication primitive is received, except when the PHYRXEND.indication primitive is received before the end of the PPDU, in which case the NAV update is performed at the expected end of the PPDU.

 Figure 10-5 (RTS/CTS/data/Ack and NAV setting) indicates the NAV for STAs that might receive the RTS frame, while other STAs might receive only the CTS frame, resulting in the lower NAV bar as shown (with the exception of the STA to which the RTS frame was addressed).